simonsdave/clair-cicd/README.md

 * the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes between code commit and automated (CD) deployment begins rolling out a change
+* there should be a clear division of responsibilities between those who create a docker image and those that determine the risk of vulnerabilities in a docker image
+* the risk assessment process must generate evidence which can be used to understand the risk assessment decision

+## Key Participants

+* service engineer - responsible for implementing a service that packaged in a docker container
+* security analyst - responsible for defining the

 ## Key Concepts

+* docker image
 * vulnerabilities
-* docker image
 * static vulnerability analysis
 * vulnerability whitelist
 * service profile

-## Key Participants

-* service engineer
-* security analyst

 ## How to Use